 Now that you’ve mastered some essentials, why not study archaeology at university?
 The University of Reading offers a BA Archaeology, and your completion of the online course will stand you in good stead to study the subject at undergraduate level.

-At Reading, you’ll be joining a department that’s receives consistently high student satisfaction scores: between 90-100% for overall student satisfaction in the National Student Survey 2010-2018.
+At Reading, you’ll be joining a department that’s receives consistently high student satisfaction, with 100% satisfaction in the National Student Survey 2019.
 You’ll also benefit from the Department’s close links to industry, including Oxford Archaeology, The Museum of London, The British Museum, Historic England, Wessex Archaeology and York Osteoarchaeology and you will have access to a range of opportunities to enhance your employability.

 The great thing about our archaeology course is that it helps students gain an array of new skills as well as build on existing ones, which will prepare them for any career they choose.
 Here is what some of our graduates have had to say about their time at University of Reading:

 Tim Ager (Managing Director of Celestix Networks – a high tech IT security firm) “Business is about understanding people, and archaeology taught me that in order to understand people you need to understand their culture first.
 The analytical nature of the course and the patience needed to excavate and assess finds has also taught me how to approach challenges in a methodical manner”.

 Lizzi Hollis (Community Fundraiser, Marie Curie Cancer Care) “Even though I decided not to pursue a career in archaeology, my time studying it was invaluable, giving me confidence to talk about a subject assertively.
 I was given huge support from the department in pursuing my dreams.
 I learnt invaluable transferable skills (such as working in a team and how to communicate a message to a variety of different people, regardless of age, ability, or knowledge) through my time as a trainee supervisor at the field school – this is a skill I use every day as a fundraiser”.